ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Impact on Network Operations

-Computing metrics are collected and distributed in the CATS system, therefore, some orchestrators between network elemets and computing elements may be needed, for example a orchestrator connecting with C-SMA and C-NMA.
-This will bring more complexity of the network management.
+Computing metrics are collected and distributed in CATS.
+A new function is needed to be deployed to manage the cooperation between network elements and computing elements.
+For example, this function may be provided by an orchestrator connecting with C-SMA and C-NMA.
+This might bring more complexity of the network management, especially if this function is not leveraged for other purposes beyond CATS.

 # CATS Framework Workflow {#sec-cats-workflow}